To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Automate campaigns with autoresponders and email series

 - Get 10 Test Kit credits per month

 - Work with an expert campaign strategist who will create and send emails for you

 - Receive 1 expert-created promotional email per month

 - Receive 1 expert-created newsletter email per month

 - Receive 8 expert-created social posts per month

 - Receive tailored reports and suggestions for optimization

-Let’s say you’ve decided you want to switch to another provider, such as from iContact to Constant Contact, or the other way around.
+Let’s say you’ve decided you want to switch to another provider, such as from iContact to Constant Contact.
 How painful will the transition process be?